rev-net/memo/pitch.md

 We think revnets can power millions of startups to become global movements, high net-worth interconnected economies, and retail-owned brands that outcompete traditional private alternatives.

-If we're right, the open internet will win _because_ it best serves creatives, builders, investors, and consumers.
+If we're right, the open internet will win _because_ it best serves creatives, builders, investors, and consumers alike.

 <!-- TODO: Should we have a graphic here? -->